beingvarun/Learn-iOS/README.md

 # Learn-iOS
-its small code segments, will be useful when working with large projects
+Its small code segments, will be useful when working with large projects
+1. Custom Table Views